GEEGEE1205/ITI-Global-Report/README.md

 ###  **Project Overview**

 This project explores a **Retail Sales Dataset** using **Microsoft Power BI** to gain insight into the company’s performance across different regions and product categories.
-The analysis helps identify revenue trends, profit patterns, discount impacts, and top-performing products — providing a data-driven foundation for better sales strategy and decision-making.
+The analysis helps identify revenue trends, profit patterns, discount impacts, and top performing products providing a data-driven foundation for better sales strategy and decision making.

 ---